DanHanh/scLinear/README.md

 # Activate conda environment for reticulate.
 reticulate::use_miniconda(condaenv = "r-reticulate")

-# afterwards the python dependencies can be installed with:
-scLinear::install_pyton_dependencies()

 # If problems occure in setting up the conda environment, it can be helpfull to uninstall and reinstall reticulate!
 ```